piyush-kurur/hackers-revenge/README.md

    bloatwares like libreoffice or god forbid even the office suites of Microsoft.

-3. And finally to kill whatever aesthetics is left, all kinds interplay of bold and italics fonts.
+3. And finally to kill whatever aesthetics is left, all kinds of interplay of bold and italics fonts.

 The net result of all the above is a document that can be exhibited in